Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

-In particular, for the elliptic curve case, a GW correlation function with only divisor classes and $\psi$-classes as insertions has weight $w=2n+2g-2$.
+In particular, for the elliptic curve case, an ancestor GW correlation function with only divisor classes and $\psi$-classes as insertions has weight $w=2n+2g-2$.
 This is consistent with the result on modular weights for stationary descendant GW correlators studied in \cite{Dijkgraaf:1995, Kaneko:1995, Eskin:2001, Okunkov:2002}.